milad145/studio3t-crack/README.md

 ```

 ### **4. Run the Crack Script**
-Execute the script to apply the patch:
+Since all dependencies in `package.json` are devDependencies, there's no need to install them just execute the script to apply the patch:
 ```sh
 npm run start
 ```